- Sermon Notes

 - But while he was gathering sticks and laying them on the fire, a viper fastened on his hand.

-- How we respond to troubles has a lot to do with our faith.
+- How you respond to trouble has a lot to do with your faith.
 There are a lot of people that would respond with exasperation to yet another peril.

 - That’s not Paul’s response.
 He gets bitten by the viper and then just calmly shakes it off into the fire.
 When you’ve been through as many storms as Paul, it begins to change your perspective.

 Illus - I think a lot of people would have panicked; snakes and vipers have a tendency to do that.
 One time Jordi was trying to put a snake down my shirt and it turned and bit her.
 Let’s just say she didn’t calmly shake it off.
 But I’m no better, one time I saw a baby water moccasin and I wasn’t exactly calm either.

 - Not Paul, he was told he was to stand before Caesar and he trusts God to keep His word.
 There is a perspective of faith that strengthens the soul…

 Psalm 138:3, 7-8, You made me bold with strength in my soul… Though I walk in the midst of trouble, You will revive me; and Your right hand will save me.
 The Lord will accomplish what concerns me; your loving kindness, O Lord, is everlasting.